Why did the Earl Grey scheme come to an end?

 that expatriation had been held out to them as the reward of the workhouse, and that the professed public woman and barefooted little country beggar have been alike sought after as fit persons to pass through the purification of the workhouse ere they were sent as a valuable addition to the colonists of New South Wales”.

-Two weeks later, just after the arrival of the Roman Emperor in Adelaide, a not dissimilar letter was sent to the Colonial secretary by Surgeon Superintendent Richard Eades,
+Two weeks later, just after the arrival of the Roman Emperor in Adelaide, a similar letter was sent to the Colonial secretary by Surgeon Superintendent Richard Eades,

 “the moral education of a great number of the emigrants was neglected, erroneous or vicious, careless of the opinion of society, possessing little self respect, and less self control, they were governed by their passions and impulses.
 Hence I experienced much difficulty in preventing moral degradation and in establishing and preserving good order…I gave several lectures on the cultivation of moral virtues“.
 (GRG 24/6 1763 CSO letters received)